Name of Putin's 'lover' scrubbed in Russia

 The 38-year-old is widely believed to be the Russian President's secret girlfriend and the mother of the pair's four children.

-Now it appears NMG have made the decision to remove all mention of her from their website, in a suspected effort to avoid the wrath of Western sanctions over Ms Kabaeva's rumoured personal connection to Putin, according to the Daily Mail.
+Now it appears NMG has made the decision to remove all mention of her from their website, in a suspected effort to avoid the wrath of Western sanctions over Kabaeva's rumoured personal connection to Putin, according to the Daily Mail.

 Kabaeva is one of the few people in Putin's inner circle who hasn't yet been hit by sanctions in response to Russia launching an invasion of Ukraine on February 24.